fifieldt/twcitizen/content/regular-application.md

  is recommended.

 A specific form is required to be  filled out and covers up to five examinations depending on your passport country.
 The CDC website has [details of the required tests](https://www.cdc.gov.tw/En/Category/ListContent/C4w0xUaCBCKzdd6BxDGWcA?uaid=y9n9sbUrcg_Pj6lGlPVDCA).

+## Notes on Renunciation
+For most people, the requirement to renounce their existing citizenship is a big challenge.
+Aside from the mere loss of nationality, renunciation is an uncommon process.
+It can be difficult to find out how to do it, require high fees, or get 'stuck' in bureacratic limbo.
+There are, however, a few countries whose citizens have an easier time:

+* Japan - you are not required to renounce your citizenship, and can obtain a "Certificate of Not Approving the Renunciation of Citizenship"(国籍喪失届け不受理証明書) from the Legal Affairs Bureau where your 'koseki' is held (日本の本籍地の戸籍窓口).
+This certificate must be translated into Chinese, certified by the closest Taiwan diplomatic mission in Japan (i.e. TECRO), and certified by BOCA in Taiwan.
+* Germany - as of 2024, Germany does not consider "R.O.C.
+Naturalization Candidature", or "National without Household Registration" (NWOHR) status as citizenship.
+To avoid statelessness, German authorities will therefore refuse your application for renunciation.
+This response should be able to be used to prove renunciation is impossible and allow you to continue with the process
+* Australia - Australian law has special treatment for those who renounced to "acquire or retain the citizenship of another country".
+You may [apply to resume your Australian citizenship](https://immi.homeaffairs.gov.au/citizenship/become-a-citizen/become-citizen-again#Eligibility) immediately after obtaining your renunciation certificate.
+* Philippines - Filipino who "lost their citizenship by foreign naturalization may [apply to re-acquire](https://melbournepcg.org/?page_id=1062) ...
+Philippine citizenship (Dual Citizenship) under Republic Act 9225, or the Citizenship Retention and Reacquisition Act of 2003."